fusionSuite/backend/README.md

 ## Install

-This is the steps to install the backend:
+Here are the steps to install the backend:

+* install dependencies `composer install`
 * configure into phinx.php the database information
 * run command `./vendor/bin/phinx migrate`